pravinyo/website/_posts/2026-09-06-architecture-intro.md

         return average([r.pe_ratio for r in rows])
 ```

 **The review pass:** this compiles, passes a quick manual test, and looks reasonable in a diff — which is exactly why it's dangerous.
-It violates the layering rule from the top of this post: business logic must never write a query directly.
+It violates the layering rule from earlier in this post: business logic must never write a query directly.
 Concretely, this breaks two things the layering was protecting:

-- `InMemoryStockRepository` (used in tests) is now bypassed — this method will fail or misbehave under test doubles.
+- The in-memory test repository is now bypassed — this method will fail or misbehave under test doubles.
 - Swapping the persistence layer later (a new database, a new ORM) now means hunting through business logic for stray queries instead of changing one repository class.

 **The fix to request:**